yomnamohamed93/laravel-movie-seeder/readme.md

     http://localhost:8000/api/topRatedMovies

-- No paramters are required for this api.
+- No paramters are required for this api.</br>
 **All the following parameters is sent as query string parameters**.
 - use **page** parameter to paginate.
 - Default page size is set to **20** , you can change it by sending your desired value as a parameter called **perPage** .